 He has been my faithful sidekick and best friend for the last 11 years and there is nobody I love more.
 Two years ago, I moved to Portland to be with my husband and of course, brought Gabbar with me.
 I requested a puppy from my husband for my wedding gift, so a few months later, we adopted Zeke from a local shelter.

-Being alone in a new city can be difficult – especially for an extrovert like me – but I found all I had to do to get some interaction from humans and dogs alike was to take my dogs along.
+Being alone in a new city can be difficult (especially for an extrovert like me) but I found all I had to do to get some interaction from humans and dogs alike was to take my dogs along.
 People who wouldn’t look at me twice when I was alone would stop to chat whenever my dogs were with me.
 It amazed me how strangers would open up to me and trust me with their stories just because of my dogs.
 These strangers would confide in me about their terrible day, their childhood dogs, relationship problems, losing their dogs, bringing home new dogs, and basically anything that brought them to that moment when we crossed paths — all while petting my dogs.
-It was like there was a magic in my dog’s fur that made strangers open up to me.

 Recently, I was walking my dogs through a park when I met tourists from Shanghai.
 Their eyes lit up as soon as I came into sight and they began talking excitedly to each other.
 While I struggled to understand them, it was clear that their excitement was for my dogs.
 While I let them pet my dogs, they pulled up pictures on their phone of their labrador back home.
 We continued to tell each other about our dogs despite the language barrier.
 And that’s when I got it.